Jessica Piombo, Ph.D.

 I've taught courses on comparative politics, resource conflicts in sub-Saharan Africa, ethnic politics and conflict worldwide, Southern African politics, United States foreign policy towards Africa, African politics through film and fiction, and research methods.

 In addition to traditional classroom education, I've designed and led executive education courses for diverse audiences, and I co-teach a workshop on terrorism and counterterorrism in Africa for the Middlebury Institute of International Studies at Monterey.
-I've taught in diverse locations, ranging from on board U.S. navy ships, to U.S. military installations, and as part of mobile education teams in South Africa, Sierra Leone, and the Republic of Congo.
+I've taught in diverse locations, ranging from on board U.S. navy ships, to U.S. military installations, and as part of mobile education teams in Brazzaville, Cape Town, Freetown, Naples, Pensacola,Stuttgart, and Washington DC.

 Research